Dear friends,

 Tell Me a Picture

+Two new models show a surprisingly sharp sense of the relationship between words and images.
 What’s new: OpenAI, the for-profit research lab, announced a pair of models that have produced impressive results in multimodal learning: DALL·E, which generates images in response to written prompts, and Contrastive Language-Image Pretraining (CLIP), a zero-shot image classifier.
 The company published a paper that describes CLIP in detail; a similar Dall-E paper is forthcoming.
+How they work: Both models were trained on text-image pairs.

-• DALL·E (whose name honors both Salvador Dalí and Pixar’s WALL·E) is a decoder-only transformer model.
+- DALL·E (whose name honors both Salvador Dalí and Pixar’s WALL·E) is a decoder-only transformer model.
 OpenAI trained it on images with text captions taken from the internet.
 Given a sequence of tokens that represent a text and/or image, it predicts the next token.
 Then it predicts the next token given its previous prediction and all previous tokens.

-• This allows DALL·E to generate images from a wide range of text prompts and to generate fanciful images that aren’t represented in its training data, such as “an armchair in the shape of an avocado.”
+- This allows DALL·E to generate images from a wide range of text prompts and to generate fanciful images that aren’t represented in its training data, such as “an armchair in the shape of an avocado.”

-• CLIP uses a text encoder (a modified transformer) and an image encoder (a vision transformer) trained on 400 million image-text pairs drawn from the internet.
+- CLIP uses a text encoder (a modified transformer) and an image encoder (a vision transformer) trained on 400 million image-text pairs drawn from the internet.
 Using contrastive loss function adopted from ConVIRT, it learned to predict which of nearly 33,000 text snippets would match an image.

-• Since CLIP can predict which text best matches an image among any number of texts, it can perform zero-shot classification in any image classification task.
+- Since CLIP can predict which text best matches an image among any number of texts, it can perform zero-shot classification in any image classification task.
 At inference, CLIP is given a list of all potential classes in the form of “a photo of a {object}.”
 Then, fed an image, it returns the most likely class from the list.

 Yes, but: Neither model is immune to goofs.
 Asked to produce a pentagonal clock, for instance, DALL·E rendered some timepieces with six or seven sides.
 CLIP, meanwhile, has trouble counting objects in an image and differentiating subclasses like car brands or flower species.

 Behind the news: The new models build on earlier research at the intersection of words and images.
 A seminal 2016 paper from the University of Michigan and Max Planck Institute for Informatics showed that GANs could generate images from text embeddings.
 Other work has resulted in models that render images from text, among them Generative Engine and Text to Image.
 Judging by the examples OpenAI has published so far, however, DALL·E seems to produce more accurate depictions and to navigate a startling variety of prompts with flair.
+Why it matters: As OpenAI chief scientist (and former post-doc in Andrew’s lab) Ilya Sutskever recently wrote in The Batch, humans understand concepts not only through words but through visual images.
+Plus, combining language and vision techniques could overcome computer vision’s need for large, well labeled datasets.
+We’re thinking: If we ever build a neural network that exhibits a sense of wonder, we’ll call it GOLL·E.

 Striding Toward the Minimum

+When you’re training a deep learning model, it can take days for an optimization algorithm to minimize the loss function.
+A new approach could save time.
+What’s new: Juntang Zhuang and colleagues at Yale, University of Illinois at Urbana-Champaign, and University of Central Florida proposed AdaBelief, a more efficient variation on the popular Adam optimizer.
 Key insight: The popular optimization methods of stochastic gradient descent (SGD) and Adam sometimes take small steps, requiring more time to reach their destination, when they could take larger ones.
 Given a small learning rate and a point in a large, steep area of a loss function’s landscape, SGD takes small steps until the slope becomes steeper, while Adam’s steps become smaller as it progresses.
 In both scenarios, an ideal optimizer would predict that the slope is long and take larger steps.
+How it works: AdaBelief adjusts its step size depending on the difference between the current gradient and the average of previous gradients.

-• Like Adam, AdaBelief moves along a function step by step and calculates an exponential moving average of the gradient, assigning exponentially smaller weights to previous gradients.
+- Like Adam, AdaBelief moves along a function step by step and calculates an exponential moving average of the gradient, assigning exponentially smaller weights to previous gradients.
 Also like Adam, at each step, a steeper average gradient generally calls for a larger step size.

-• Unlike Adam, AdaBelief treats the weighted average as a prediction of the gradient at the next step.
+- Unlike Adam, AdaBelief treats the weighted average as a prediction of the gradient at the next step.
 If the difference between the prediction and the actual gradient is small, the function’s steepness probably isn’t changing much, and AdaBelief takes a relatively larger step.
 Conversely, if the difference is large, the landscape is changing, and AdaBelief decreases the step size.

 Results: The authors provide videos showing that, in experiments on functions with known minimums, AdaBelief was faster than both Adam and SGD with momentum (as shown above).
 To demonstrate their method’s accuracy, they compared AdaBelief to SGD, Adam, and other adaptive optimizers on tasks including image classification, image generation, and language modeling.
 AdaBelief basically matched SGD’s accuracy and exceeded that of all other adaptive optimizers.
 For instance, on ImageNet, AdaBelief increased a ResNet18’s highest top-1 accuracy, or accuracy of its best prediction, to 70.08 percent, on par with SGD’s 70.23 percent and 2 percent better than the best adaptive optimizers.
+Why it matters: Faster optimization means faster training, and that means more time to experiment with different models.
+We’re thinking: The authors’ video demonstrations suggest that AdaBelief could be a valuable alternative to Adam.
+However, they don’t supply any numbers that would make for a precise speed comparison.
+We look forward to the authors of the Deep Learning Optimizer Benchmark Suite, who have evaluated over a dozen optimizers in various tasks, running AdaBelief through its paces.

 A MESSAGE FROM DEEPLEARNING.AI